Roseville Rosebowl

 5. While I pay attention to crossfire, I don't flow it.
 It's not intended to be a period for initiating arguments, so if you want me to consider something that happened in crossfire in my decision, you have to mention it in your side's first subsequent speech.

 6. You should cite authors by name.
-"Harvard," as an institution, doesn't conduct studies of issues that aren't solely internal Harvard matters, so you sound awful when you attribute your study about biometric recognition technology to "Harvard."
-"According to Professor Crawford of Harvard" (yes, she's a professor at Harvard Law School who's recognized as an expert on this particular issue) doesn't take much longer to say than "according to Harvard," and has the considerable advantage of accuracy.
+"Stanford," as an institution, doesn't conduct studies of issues that aren't solely internal Stanford matters, so you sound awful when you attribute your study about border security to "Stanford."
+"According to Professor Dirzo of Stanford" (yes, he is THE expert on how border controls affect wildlife) doesn't take much longer to say than "according to Stanford" and has the considerable advantage of accuracy.
+Also, I have no idea why you restrict this type of "citation" to Ivy League or equivalent scholars.
+I've never heard an "according to the University of Arizona" citation from any of you even though that's the institution doing the most work on this issue, suggesting that you're only doing research you can use to lend nonexistent institutional credibility to your cases.Seriously, start citing evidence properly.

 7. You all need to improve your time management skills and stop proliferating dead time if you'd like rounds to end at a civilized hour.